HP TouchSmart 300-1125uk Desktop PC support

 - If the message "device is not ready" is shown or the screen fails to update after 30 seconds, the disc or the drive may be bad.
 Repeat these steps with a few other discs of the same type to make sure the problem is not related to the disc.
 If other discs of the same type cannot be read, skip to Step 8 to test the drive to see if the drive has truly failed.

-Remove and reinstall the drive name in Device Manager:
+One possible solution to fix an unresponsive CD/DVD drive is to remove and reinstall the drive name in Device Manager:

 - Remove any discs that may be in the drive.